-Day 6: Xian
+Day 6: Xian Meals: B, L, D

-Spend the morning viewing the enigmatic ranks of the lifesized Terracotta Warriors.
-The Museum of the Terracotta Warriors and Horses is located approximately a 1-hour drive outside of Xian.
+Spend the morning viewing the enigmatic ranks of the life-sized Terracotta Warriors.
+The Museum of the Terracotta Warriors and Horses is located around a 1-hour drive from Xian.
 From the bus park to the museum entrance there is a 15-minute walk.
-There are electric carts offered by private vendors which can be organised at your own cost.
-There is no electric cart available for the return from the museum exit to the bus park.
+Electric carts are offered by private vendors and can be organised at your own cost.
+There is no electric cart available for the return to the bus park.
+Within the museum area the warriors can be seen in 3 different